easyJet plc – annual report – 30 September 2018

 Both the EU and the UK have said that their objective is to maintain flights between the EU and the UK, whatever the Brexit outcome.
 This gives easyJet confidence that flying rights will be maintained, and it continues to work with EU institutions, EU member states and the UK Government to ensure that this is achieved.

-In July easyJet announced that it had established a new airline, easyJet Europe, which is headquartered in Vienna and will enable easyJet to continue to operate flights both across Europe and domestically within European countries after the UK has left the EU (regardless of the outcome of talks on a future UK-EU aviation agreement).
-The new structure means that easyJet will become a pan-European airline group with three airlines based in the UK, Switzerland and Austria.
-All of these will be owned by easyJet plc which itself will be EU owned and controlled, listed on the London Stock Exchange and based in the UK.
+easyJet has established easyJet Europe, which is headquartered in Vienna and will enable easyJet to continue to operate flights both across the EU and domestically within EU countries after the UK has left the EU, regardless of the Brexit outcome.
+The new structure means that easyJet is now a pan-European airline group with three airlines based in Austria, Switzerland and the UK.

 UK consumer demand remains strong, with bookings for next summer ahead of 2018.